Chisenhale Works

 Posted on 11.01.2023

-Retrofit and extension of a former factory in East London for The Creative Land Trust.
+Feasibility Study for the retrofit and extension of a former factory in East London for The Creative Land Trust.

 Client: The Creative Land Trust